zeek/zeek-docs/scripts/base/protocols/socks/consts.zeek.rst

       ::

          {
-            [91] = "general SOCKS server failure",
+            [92] = "request failed because client is not running identd", [93] = "request failed because client's identd could not confirm the user ID string in the request", [90] = "succeeded",
-            [93] = "request failed because client's identd could not confirm the user ID string in the request", [92] = "request failed because client is not running identd", [90] = "succeeded"
+            [91] = "general SOCKS server failure"
          }